Sergey-Gorodinsky/Student_performance_analysis/README.md

 - **Dataset is likely synthetic** - uniform feature distributions and near-zero correlations suggest scores were generated independently of the measured habits

+## Examinations of perfomarnce factors

+### Study time

+### Does exam score increase with study time?
+Answer: No

+Mean exam scores across study groups range from 69.5 to 71.0 - a difference of only 1.5 points.
+Boxplots show near-identical distributions across all groups.

+Study time has no meaningful effect on exam performance in this dataset.
+This is consistent with datasat being synthetic